Play Space Strategy (The State of Play)

-Council engaged consultants Oneighty Sport & Leisure Solutions to develop the strategy on its behalf.
+Council engaged consultants Oneighty Sport and Leisure Solutions to develop the strategy on its behalf.
 In developing the strategy, the consultants met with a range of stakeholders, including:

 - child care centre providers to better understand how these groups are using play grounds